Historical Football Kits

 Background

-Sadly, in 1999 they slipped back down on goal difference and by 2002 they had dropped back into the lowest division.
-Bury face a constant struggle to survive, selling on promising players at the expense of building long-term success.
+In 1999 Bury slipped back down to the third tier on goal difference and by 2002 they had dropped into the lowest division where they faced a constant struggle to survive, selling on promising players at the expense of building long-term success.

 Sources